Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Your rash spreads or does not get better, even after treatment.

 - You have questions or concerns about your condition or care.

 The following list of medications are in some way related to or used in the treatment of this condition.

 depends on the cause of your rash.
 You may need medicines to help decrease itching and inflammation or treat a bacterial infection.
 They may be given as a topical cream, shot, or a pill.

 - Apply a cool compress to your rash.
 This will help soothe your skin.

 - Avoid skin irritants.
-Avoid skin irritants, such as makeup, hair products, soaps, and cleansers.
-Use products that do not contain fragrances or dye.
+Examples include makeup, hair products, soaps, and cleansers.
+Use products that do not contain a scent or dye.

 Write down your questions so you remember to ask them during your visits.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.